Arno A. Rayner Chair in Finance and Management

 Slides for above paper: Slides

-19. ECB Policies involving Government Bond Purchases: Impact and Channels, with Arvind Krishnamurthy and Stefan Nagel, first draft.
+19. ECB Policies involving Government Bond Purchases: Impact and Channels, with Arvind Krishnamurthy and Stefan Nagel.

 20. Short-term Debt and Financial Crisis: What we can learn from U.S. Treasury Supply, with Arvind Krishnamurthy